muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "Huh?"
 Mikay murmured in surprise before going to check on who it was.

-As for me, I remained in my steat and waited for the visitor to go away in time as I tried to relax a bit from the practice.
+As for me, I remained in my seat and waited for the visitor to go away in time as I tried to relax a bit from the practice.

 "Ah, Master Mikay, I hope I'm not bothering you right now." said the person just beyond the front door.